jonasraoni/article-importer-plugin/README.md

 ## Limitations

 Due to limitations with exported XML metadata, the plugin imports published articles in sequential order.
 Imported articles may need to be further sorted in their respective issue’s table of contents in OJS.
 In addition, while the plugin attempts to preserve issue sections, some section names and assignments may need correction following the import process.

-The plugin does not import the following journal content, which can be uploaded following the import:
-- Article supplementary files
-- Issue cover images

 Please note the import plugin is intended for journal content only and does not support the migration of other formats.